ticdenis/oumi/user-stories.md

   The contact requester will receive a notification and could to interactive with his new contact.

-  This contact request will disappear of list of pending contact request of both contacts.
+  This contact request will disappear off list of pending contact request of both contacts.

 - **DenyContactRequest**